vnl2k/funkpy/README.md

 The name _FunkPy_ comes from the necessity to choose a name, which did not clash with any exiting packages.
 It turned out there are plenty of those around, e.g. [PyFunctional](https://github.com/EntilZha/PyFunctional) and many more abandoned projects.
 Moreover, there is something funky about functional programming.

-(Pytoolz)[https://github.com/pytoolz/toolz] is an active project which is well document and in use.
-It is definitely worth having a look.
+[Pytoolz](https://github.com/pytoolz/toolz) is an active project which is well document and it is definitely worth having a look.

 One of the main drivers to start this library was the frustrating switch to generators/iterators in Python 3.x.
 They can be incredibly powerful if one needs to efficiently process thousands of entries.
 They are less convenient when the list has just 3 items.
 Hence, `funkpy.Collection` was born. `Collection` provides an implementation for side-effect free operations on collections, whereas many built-in operations are anything but.